aburkut/eth-blocks/README.md

 ![Diagram](Diagram.png)

 - Serverless architecture (cheap, scalable, no efforts to manage)
 - Two AWS scheduled Lambda functions - puller and calc.
+The first one is responsible for pulling blocks and transactions from Etherscan API into database, runs on schedule every 1 minute.
+The second one calculates total number of blocks and ETH spent for gas gee for a day and puts the data into Solidity smart contract.
+Runs on schedule once a day at 00:10.
-- S3 bucket to store the latest processed block nubmer
+- S3 bucket to store the latest processed block number for puller lambda
-- Database - AWS Dynamodb
+- Database - AWS Dynamodb tables to store blocks and transactions

 ## Directory structure
 - [contracts](contracts) - contains Solidity smart contract, abi.json, and simple TS script to deploy the contract to network